 Children are provided with 1 hour (EYFS) or 2 hours (KS1/KS2) of timetabled lessons each week, allowing pupils to develop themselves as a whole person, build a sound knowledge of basic skills, develop the values of PE in our school and build a positive relationship with physical health.
 We use the Get Set 4 PE scheme to deliver high quality PE lessons to our children.

-At St Gerard’s, all children have the opportunity to be taught by our specialist sports coach, Mr Firkins.
+At St Gerard’s, all children have the opportunity to be taught by our specialist sports coach, Mr Firkins, from Full of Beans.
 Our hall and outdoor space is timetabled in order to give each class an opportunity to access PE lessons.
 We make links to the School Games Values where appropriate in order to enhance children’s understanding of the values associated to physical health and sport.
 We have long term plans to support the planning of sessions and to view the overall journey for children in PE throughout the year.

 Children are also provided with opportunities to work with outside agencies to develop their sporting abilities and engagement within the subject.
 We believe that it is important for our children to be provided with opportunities by specialist providers to ensure they receive the best possible PE education at St Gerard’s.

 After school sports clubs are run by our Sports Coach.
 They give children opportunities to develop their physical fitness as well as broaden their understanding of the theory around keeping fit and healthy.
 Clubs can vary, depending on the interests of our children.

 Our Active Minutes

 We encourage our children to be physically active for 15 minutes each day.
-During their active minutes time, children may complete the Daily Mile or a workout/physical activity.
+This may be through the Daily Mile, a workout/physical activity or using Moki watches.
 This is an initiative to engage all children in extra-curricular sporting activities, increase their levels of fitness, help to reduce obesity levels and help children to develop greater resilience and determination.